 Emma Mbua was awarded a Leakey Foundation Research Grant during our fall 2016 cycle for her project entitled “Further fieldwork research at Kantis Fossil Site.”

 Although Kenya is endowed with many paleontological and archeological sites, the ordinary people do not fully accept and appreciate the importance of this heritage.
-KFS presents a site in close proximity to Nairobi city and offers potential for introduction of prehistory information to Kenyan populace particularly the students.
+KFS presents a site in close proximity to Nairobi city and offers the potential for introduction of prehistory information to Kenyan populace particularly the students.
 Such information would stir interests into preservation and conservation of Kenyan sites and fossil heritage.
-In addition, students would be exposed to excavation techniques and skills into recovery of fossils.
+In addition, students would be exposed to excavation techniques and skills into the recovery of fossils.
 This would further stimulate interest among young Kenyans to venture into prehistory studies, a discipline poorly understood in Kenyan despite the existence of world-renowned fossil sites.
 The proximity of the KFS to Nairobi city coupled with recent discovery of early humans is envisaged to attract both local and international tourists to the site, hence promoting the country’s tourism.